Lectures on LHC Physics: Higgs physics

-which, assuming the series converges, turns into a requirement on $p_T^\text{min}$.
-Radiating jets with a constant probability has been observed at many experiments, including most recently the LHC, and is in the context of $W+$jets referred to as staircase scaling .
-Some advanced simulational results we will discuss in Section~\ref{sec:qcd_ckkw}.
+if $R^\text{(incl)}_{(n+1)/n}$ is a constant.
+Assuming the series converges this turns into a requirement on $p_T^\text{min}$.
+Radiating jets with such a constant probability has been observed at many experiments, including most recently the LHC, and is in the context of $W+$jets referred to as \underline{staircase scaling} .
+We will derive both, the Poisson scaling and the staircase scaling from QCD in Section~\ref{sec:qcd_radiation}.
 Even without saying anything on how to calculate exclusive processes with a fixed number of jets we can derive a particular property of the constant probability of staircase scaling: the ratios of the $(n+1)$-jet rate to the $n$-jet rate for inclusive and exclusive jet rates are identical.
-We can see this by computing the inclusive $P_\text{rad}$ in terms of exclusive jet rates
+We can see this by computing the inclusive $R^\text{(incl)}_{(n+1)/n}$ in terms of exclusive jet rates